Saturday, May 26, 2018

 He looks at it.

-He cannot stop looking at it.
+He cannot stop looking.

-I nearly sink the eight ball,
+I nearly sink the eight ball, corner pocket,

-corner pocket, leaving Max an easy,
+leaving Max an easy,

 cross-table finisher.

-A handsome couple enter the bar.
+A handsome couple enters.

-They order drinks, scout a booth near the jukebox,
+scout a booth near the jukebox,

-and quietly groom themselves.
+quietly groom themselves.

 She adjusts her off-shoulder sweater